AI agents & automation

 Audit trail, all the way through.
 Every automated action records its inputs, the model output, the confidence, the threshold it was checked against, and whether it acted or escalated.
 When someone asks six weeks later why the system did what it did, there’s an answer, not a shrug.
 This is also what makes the OWASP-style ownership checks enforceable: an automated actor still goes through the same server-side authorization as a human, and the trail proves it did.

-The stack underneath is deliberately boring: Python and TypeScript for the agents and skills, LLM APIs behind a thin adapter so a model swap is a config change, a queue between stages so a slow or failing step can’t take the pipeline down with it, and the whole thing deployed on infrastructure you already run.
+The stack underneath is deliberately boring: Python and TypeScript for the agents, LLM APIs behind a thin adapter so a model swap is a config change, a queue between stages so a slow or failing step can’t take the pipeline down with it, and the whole thing deployed on infrastructure you already run.
 We wire into your existing systems rather than standing up a separate tool you’d have to babysit.
+And when a decision needs your own documents as evidence — a policy, a contract, a knowledge base — the retrieval layer is where most of the failures live, not the model; how we build that half is covered in RAG in production.

 What you get out of it